Did you know that... Bird had the opportunity to play professional football for AFC Wimbledon before deciding to concentrate on motorsport?

 In 2013, Bird competed in GP2 where he narrowly missed out on the championship with Russian Time.

-In addition to racing in Formula E in 2017, Bird was part of Ferrari's World Endurance Championship squad with AF Corse.
+In addition to racing in Formula E, Bird is part of Ferrari's World Endurance Championship squad with AF Corse.